mudroljub/capoeira-girl/README.md

 ![screenshot](screenshot.jpg)

-Credits: *3D model and animations are from www.mixamo.com*
+Credits: *3D model is from rigmodels.com, and animations are from www.mixamo.com*.

-## TODO

-- dodati orbit controle